 Important changes to patients attending the clinic for face to face consultations.

-There remains no access to the practice via the wooden gate in Oak Road.
 Access to the practice is via the glass sliding door from the carpark.

 We are working hard to keep the practice virus free.
 We have put in place appropriate measures to ensure that it remains this way.
 We clean the reception area, waiting room and other high contact areas regularly with accredited cleaning agents.